(Shoulder Tendonitis / Tendinitis)

 Your physiotherapist is an expert in the assessment and correction of your scapulohumeral rhythm.
-They will be able to help you to correct your normal shoulder motion and provide you with scapular stabilisation exercises if necessary.
+They will help you correct your normal shoulder motion and provide you with scapular stabilisation exercises if necessary.

 Phase 4: Restore Normal Neck-Scapulo-Thoracic-Shoulder Function

-Your neck and upper back (thoracic spine) are significant in the rehabilitation of shoulder pain and injury.
-Neck or spine dysfunction can not only refer pain directly to your shoulder, but it can affect a nerve’s electrical energy supplying your muscles cause weakness.
+Your neck and upper back (thoracic spine) are significant in treating shoulder pain and injury.
+Neck or spine dysfunction can not only refer to pain directly to your shoulder, but it can affect a nerve’s electrical energy supplying your muscles cause weakness.
 Painful spinal structures from poor posture or injury don’t provide your shoulder or scapular muscles with a solid pain-free base.